gioblu/PJON/src/strategies/AnalogSampling/README.md

 - Emit light if powered by electricity
 - Emit a small but detectable amount of electricity if hit by light (photo-electric effect)

 It is possible to use LEDs as wireless (bidirectional) transceivers.
-This means that wireless half-duplex connectivity con be provided by a single LED per device.
+This means that wireless half-duplex connectivity can be provided by a single LED per device.
 Not all LEDs behave as good as others so a preliminary evaluation of a set of different products is suggested:

 1. Position a couple of identical LEDs on a breadboard aiming at each other
 2. Connect one channel of the oscilloscope to the positive lead of one LED